suparngp/kotlin-multiplatform-projects/docs/docs/graphql/installation.md

 # Installation

-Below is an overall list of steps which we'd take to integration `suparnatural-graphql` in a `Kotlin Multiplatform` project.
+Below is an overall list of steps which we'd take to integrate `suparnatural-graphql` in a `Kotlin Multiplatform` project.

 1. Configure [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization#setup)
 1. Apply the `graphql-plugin`.